thunderbird89/esf/stories/story-david-v-goliath.md

 Without warning, it reached down and grasped the door handle.
 The reinforced steel groaned, then shrieked as the *Landmate* tore the entire door from its hinges with casual ease.
 The twisted metal fell to the asphalt with a crash that echoed through the canyon.

 Kovalenko pressed himself back against his seat, his heart hammering as the machine leaned down toward him.
 Photos and recordings out of Gaza the year before couldn't prepare him for seeing one of HARBINGER's *Landmates* up close.
 Briefing after briefing covered the observed and surmised capabilities, but none of them provided any guidance on what to do when one casually dropped in on his convoy and tore the door off its hinges.
-This close, he could see the intricate details of its construction - seamless joints, materials that seemed to shift between metal and ceramic depending on the viewing angle, and that visor band pulsing with hypnotic regularity.
+This close, he could see the intricate details of its construction - seamless joints, materials that seemed to shift between metal and ceramic depending on the viewing angle, and that visor band pulsing with the light moving to-and-fro.
 If he hadn't seen the video of one destroying an Israeli Merkava tank after the tank fired on it, he probably wouldn't have been as scared.
 Right now, all he knew was that the most powerful war machine any military has seen was less than an arm's length away.

 The *Landmate* reached behind its back and produced a briefcase-sized metal container, roughly rectangular with heavy latches and what appeared to be a small display screen set into its surface.
 The device looked both alien and oddly familiar, like military equipment designed by principles he didn't understand.